joakim/kay/README.md

 ## Syntax

-Syntax for sending a message to a cell:
+Sending a message to a cell:

 `cell` `message with an (argument)`

-The message is a sequence of words lasting until a pipe operator, closing bracket, comment or end of line is encountered.
-It can contain arguments and expressions, and form a signature that the receiving cell's receptors are matched against.
+The message is a sequence of words that may contain arguments (evaluated as expressions).
+The message forms a signature that the receiving cell's receptors are matched against.
+The message ends when a closing bracket, pipe operator, comment or end of line is encountered.

 For example, to log to the console: